You can easily make your wetsuit last longer. Salted water, sun, urine, and fingernails are the worst enemies of your favorite wetsuit.

-3. Lie the wetsuit on a flat surface and push the seam together evenly.
+3. Lay the wetsuit on a flat surface and push the seams together evenly.

 4. Sew a blind stitch with dental floss.
-It only penetrates about 25% in the depth of the neoprene.
+It only penetrates about 25% into the fabric of the neoprene.

-5. Add a glue-on seam tape on the inside of the wetsuit.
+5. Add a glue-on seam tape to the inside of the wetsuit.

 6. Let it dry for 8 hours.

-If you've damaged the rubber, get wetsuit cement, floss and a needle.
+If you've damaged the rubber, buy wetsuit cement, floss and a needle.
 Here's what you should do:

-1. Apply the neoprene cement on both sides of the seam
+1. Apply the neoprene cement to both sides of the seam.

 2. Add the first coat and wait 5 minutes.